Simplified TinyBERT: Knowledge Distillation for Document Retrieval: Simplified TinyBERT for Ranking

-\textbf{Use BERT-Base model as teacher.} In BERT-PKD~\cite{DBLP:SunCGL19}, it has been demonstrated that the uses of BERT-Base (12 layers and 768 hidden size) are as effective as when using the three-times larger BERT-Large model.
-Thereby, we employ BERT-Base as the teacher model in this work, wherein the checkpoint that is trained on MS MARCO from~\cite{DBLP:nyu19} is used to initialize the model as in~\cite{DBLP:Birch}.
+\textbf{Use BERT-Base as the teacher model.} In BERT-PKD~\cite{DBLP:SunCGL19}, it has been demonstrated that the uses of BERT-Base model are as effective as when using the three-times larger BERT-Large model.
+Thereby, we employ BERT-Base as the teacher model in this work, wherein the checkpoint which is trained on MS MARCO passage dataset from~\cite{DBLP:nyu19} is used to initialize the model as in~\cite{DBLP:Birch}.
+The teacher model can be further fine-tuned on MS MARCO document dataset, but is omitted in our experiments, as both teacher models with or without the further fine-tuning step produce similar student models.

-\textbf{TinyBERT and Simplfied TinyBERT.} For the general distillation, we use 3.5G raw text from English Wikipedia, where the losses for distilling the intermediate layer, namely, $\mathcal{L}_{attn}$, $\mathcal{L}_{hidn}$, and $\mathcal{L}_{emb}$, are used.
-The temperature hyper-parameter is fixed as 1 for both TinyBERT and the simplified TinyBERT, akin to the configuration in~\cite{DBLP:tinybert}.
+\textbf{TinyBERT and Simplified TinyBERT.} For the general distillation, we use 3.5G raw text from English Wikipedia, where the losses for distilling the intermediate layer, namely, $\mathcal{L}_{attn}$, $\mathcal{L}_{hidn}$, and $\mathcal{L}_{emb}$, are used.
+The hyper-parameter temperature $T$ is fixed as 1 for both TinyBERT and the Simplified TinyBERT in the task-specific distillation stage, akin to the configuration in~\cite{DBLP:tinybert}.

-\textbf{Training.} The models are trained on two TITAN RTX 24G GPUs with Mixed Precision Training~\cite{DBLP:MicikeviciusNAD18}.
-We use Adam optimizer with a weight decay of 0.01 with a learning rate 1e-06 for fine-tuning and prediction layer distillation, and a learning rate 5e-05 for distillation involving intermediate layer.
-We perform fine-tuning, prediction-layer distillation, and intermediate layer distillation up to 2 epochs with batch size 128, 128, 64, respectively.